- Download our Moving to Egypt Guide (PDF)

 Work culture in Egypt

-English is widely spoken and understood but a basic knowledge of Arabic will be appreciated.
+English is widely spoken and understood, but a basic knowledge of Arabic will be appreciated.
 People with titles should be addressed using their title and surname.
-Business cards should be printed in both English and Arabic and if someone offers their card, expats should treat it with respect.
+Business cards should be printed in both English and Arabic, and if someone offers their card, expats should treat it with respect.

 Expat Health Insurance

-Cigna Global Health Insurance
+Cigna Health Insurance

+Medical insurance specifically designed for expats.
 With Cigna, you won't have to rely on foreign public health care systems, which may not meet your needs.
 Cigna allows you to speak to a doctor on demand, for consultations or instant advice, wherever you are in the world.
 They also offer full cancer care across all levels of cover, and settle the cost of treatments directly with the provider.
-Cigna is currently offering a 10% discount for seniors (over 60) on their Silver package.

 Moving Internationally?